-For the ECG parameters, observed values and change from baseline from scheduled visits will be summarized with descriptive statistics by treatment group and overall at each visit.
+For the ECG parameters, observed values and change from screening from scheduled visits will be summarized with descriptive statistics (n, mean, SD, median, minimum and maximum) by treatment group and overall at each visit.
 The maximum change from baseline from scheduled visits will also be provided for ECG parameters.